bhisaac/5eFP/5eFP-SRD.md

 ### Where does this policy apply?

-This policy applies to all managed events directly linked or associated with a 5eFP game, such as conferences, workshops, and other activities; after-event social spaces; and online while engaging with a 5eFP game’s virtual events or through email or social media.
+This policy applies to all managed events directly linked or associated with a 5eFP game, such as conferences, workshops, and other activities; after-event social spaces; and online while engaging with a 5eFP game’s virtual events or through email, social media, or texting.

 ## CODE OF CONDUCT*